-Brain tumors, which are abnormal growths of cells within the brain, can be cancerous (malignant) and spread if not properly addressed.
-More than 200,000 people in the U.S. receive the diagnosis of a primary or metastatic brain tumor every year.
-Unfortunately, they are becoming even more prevalent and a particular type of tumor, the glioma, is difficult to treat because of its propensity to recur even following surgical removal of the tumor mass.
-The difficulty of locating and inhibiting the growth of cancer cells that have migrated away from the tumor makes gliomas recalcitrant in the face of existing radiation and chemotherapeutic approaches.
+Brain tumors, which are abnormal growths of cells within the brain, can be cancerous (malignant) and spread if not properly treated.
+More than 200,000 people in the U.S. receive the diagnosis of primary or metastatic brain tumor every year and, unfortunately, this number has been increasing.
+Gliomas, which represent a particular type of brain tumor, are particularly difficult to treat because of their propensity to recur following surgical removal of the tumor mass.
+Locating the glioma cells that have invaded normal brain tissue, and inhibiting their growth, remains a considerable challenge and makes those tumors recalcitrant in the face of existing radiation and chemotherapeutic approaches.

 Research at the McKnight Brain Institute